-From an industry standpoint, Paris, France is considered the simultaneous interpretation and translation capital of the world.
+From an industry standpoint, Paris, France, is the world’s simultaneous interpretation and translation capital.
 From a business standpoint, it’s one of Europe’s (and the world’s) most important cities.
-To top that all off, the Eiffel Tower, Louvre, Arc de Triomphe and countless other tourist attractions make the “City of Lights” one of…
+To top that all off, the Eiffel Tower, Louvre, Arc de Triomphe, and countless other tourist attractions make the “City of Lights” one of the most consistently…

 Details